New Zealand is the land of campervans.

 Kenepuru Road is very, very, very windy, and it takes much longer than you may think to get to the campground.
 Don’t come here if you only have one night, the road’s just too painful to drive and you should really give yourself at least two days to get over it!

-- Location: Along Kenepuru Road (~40km from Linkwater)
+LOCATION: Along Kenepuru Road (~40km from Linkwater)

-- Facilities: 19 unpowered sites; flush toilets
+FACILITIES: 19 unpowered sites; flush toilets

-- Price: $10 p/p (2023) off-season, $15 p/p high-season; pre-bookings required
+PRICE: $10 p/p (2024) off-season, $15 p/p high-season; pre-booking required

-- Open: year round
+OPEN: year round

-- More information: Kenepuru Head Campsite
+WEBSITE: Kenepuru Head Campsite

 6. MILFORD SOUND LODGE | FIORDLAND